 Albyn has a Sustainability Strategy, with a focus on sustaining Albyn as a business whilst helping improve the quality of life for the residents in our communities.
 This Strategy is supported by an Asset Management Plan which identifies initiatives for sustaining / improving the performance of our property assets.
-We updated our Asset Management Strategy in the Winter of 2016.
+We updated our Asset Management Strategy in the Winter of 2016 and will provide a further update when the new Leadership team is appointed.

-In addition, Albyn has a long term programme of major repairs to cover work which has become necessary since the original development was completed, including works required for subsequent legislative changes such as SHQS and EESSH.
+In addition, Albyn has a long-term programme of major repairs to cover work which has become necessary since the original development was completed, including works required for subsequent legislative changes such as SHQS and EESSH.
 This includes replacement or repairs to parts of the properties which have come to the end of their useful economic lives.
 The costs of these repairs are charged to the Income and Expenditure Account, unless it is agreed they be capitalised within the terms outlined in the Statement of Recommended Practice for Registered Social Landlords.